All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Track your appetite, energy levels, and any side effects

-• Do not add Ipamorelin yet
+• Don't add Ipamorelin yet

 The reason for starting with only the GLP-1 is straightforward.
 If you experience side effects, you need to know which compound is responsible.
-Adding two new medications simultaneously makes troubleshooting much harder .
+Adding two new medications simultaneously makes troubleshooting much harder.

 Phase 2: Introducing Ipamorelin (Weeks 3 through 5)